Obtaining Authorization for Medical Treatment in Workers' Comp Cases

 Employers and insurance carriers routinely and wrongfully deny and dispute legitimate workers' compensation claims.
 One of the common techniques used is to stall and delay the claim as long as possible, preventing the injured worker from getting appropriate medical treatment.

-This is especially challenging when injured workers need specific medical care or treatment, a specific medical procedure or a specific diagnostic test, but they run into cost containment techniques and other significant roadblocks from their insurance companies and employers.
+This is especially challenging when injured workers need specific medical care or treatment, a specific medical procedure or a specific diagnostic test but run into cost containment techniques and other significant roadblocks from their insurance companies and employers.

 Why do employers and insurance carriers try to prevent an injured worker from seeking medical care?